-World-class coach, coach educator and mentor Dave Sunderland recently addressed an audience of coaches as part of the England Athletics mentoring programme.
-The veteran of every major championship was keen to elaborate on what he referred to as When, What and Why's of training and had much to say about the methods behind the greatest rivalry in British athletics history - namely that of Seb Coe and Steve Ovett.
+World-class coach, coach educator, and mentor Dave Sunderland recently addressed an audience of coaches as part of the England Athletics mentoring program.
+The veteran of every major championship was keen to elaborate on what he referred to as When, What, and Why's of training and had much to say about the methods behind the greatest rivalry in British athletics history - namely that of Seb Coe and Steve Ovett.

 What is the potential?

 Long-term athlete development

 In terms of LTAD, Sunderland confirmed the trend that, "Early developers tend not to come through, so we as coaches have to work on retaining them."
-In alluding to peak height velocity as an indicator of biological maturation, he emphasised that coaching 'knowledge' of all aspects of a young athlete's exercise programme, including cross-training, was vital to effect progressive overload of volume and intensity.
-Additionally, he pointed to the need for coaches to draw upon support networks available to them which may include physiological testing of their athlete and masseurs.
+In alluding to peak height velocity as an indicator of biological maturation, he emphasised that coaching 'knowledge' of all aspects of a young athlete's exercise program, including cross-training, was vital to effect progressive overload of volume and intensity.
+Additionally, he pointed to the need for coaches to draw upon support networks available to them which may include physiological testing of their athletes and masseurs.

 Stressing the need for a solid endurance base, Sunderland pointed to Coe's bemoaning of the lack of participation in cross-country races by many endurance athletes.
-"It's one of the reasons for his great aerobic base, and along with his conditioning which enabled Coe to run seven races in a handful of days in Los Angeles and retain his 1500m title with one of his fastest ever times at distance."
+"It's one of the reasons for his great aerobic base, and along with his conditioning which enabled Coe to run seven races in a handful of days in Los Angeles and retain his 1500m title with one of his fastest ever times."

 As well as event-specific training for race pace simulation, the man who was a national coach for no less than 15 years stressed the necessity for coach and athlete to disaggregate the notion of 'speed endurance' in the following ways:

-Diversity was once again the key message in terms of:
+Diversity was the key message in terms of: